2017 Philadelphia Eagles season: Week 14: at Los Angeles Rams

-The 10–2 Eagles bounced back from last week's heartbreaking 24–10 loss to Seattle, and for the first time since 2013, the Eagles clinched the NFC East title.
-However, Carson Wentz suffered an apparent knee injury while trying to dive for a touchdown late in the third quarter.
-He did throw a touchdown pass to Alshon Jeffery before being ruled out for the game's remainder.
+The 10–2 Eagles bounced back from the previous week's heartbreaking 24–10 loss to Seattle, and for the first time since 2013, the Eagles clinched the NFC East title.
+However, Carson Wentz suffered an apparent knee injury while trying to dive for a touchdown late in the third quarter. throwing a touchdown pass to Alshon Jeffery before being ruled out for the game's remainder.
 The Eagles were already without Darren Sproles, Jason Peters and Jordan Hicks for the rest of the year.
 Nick Foles would come in and replace Wentz.
 This was also the first matchup of the Jared Goff-Carson Wentz rivalry.
-Trailing by two in the final seconds, the Rams attempted a last second comeback through lateral passes, but to no avail as a pass was fumbled with no time left on the clock, and returned by Brandon Graham for one more touchdown to add six to their lead.
+Trailing by two in the final seconds, the Rams attempted a last second comeback through lateral passes, but to no avail as a pass was fumbled with no time left on the clock and returned by Brandon Graham for one more touchdown to add six to their lead.

 With the win, the Eagles advanced to 11–2 and clinched the NFC East.
 They also got back the #1 seed thanks to a Vikings loss to the Panthers earlier in the day.

 The day after the game, Wentz was revealed to have torn his ACL, officially ending his season and making Nick Foles the starting quarterback for the rest of the season.